Francis Shurrock: Early life

 Shurrock was born on 5 August 1887 in Warrington, Lancashire, England to Aubrey Hilsdon Shurrock and Clementina Leticia Handley.
-He was the fifth child out of six but unfortunately only three of his siblings survived to adulthood.
-Francis Shurrock attended Tarvin village grammar school which his father was the headmaster.
+He was the fifth child out of six, but only three of his siblings survived to adulthood.
+Francis Shurrock attended Tarvin Village Grammar School, which his father was the headmaster.
 He was described as a natural athlete and was involved in sport growing up.
-He then studied at County School, Chester until 1904 and in 1904 he was appointed pupil teacher at the Chester School of Art and studied there full-time by 1907.
+He then studied at County School, Chester until 1904 and, in 1904, he was appointed pupil teacher at the Chester School of Art and studied there full-time by 1907.
 He excelled at drawing, and this can be noted as the early beginnings of his prosperous artistic career.

 Training and career

-In 1909 Shurrock was awarded a scholarship to study at the Royal College of Art (RCA) in London where he was awarded the A.R.C.A.
+In 1909, Shurrock was awarded a scholarship to study at the Royal College of Art (RCA) in London and was awarded the A.R.C.A.
 (Associate of the Royal College of Art) in modelling in 1912.
 He graduated with a full Diploma the following year.
-While still a student at the Royal College his sculpture Peter was praised by Auguste Rodin, a friend of Shurrock’s teacher Edouard Lanteri.
-Lanteri was considered an extremely talented and inspirational artist and educator and Shurrock admired how Lanteri did not want to create clones of himself, instead to inspire individuals to recognise their own talents and exceed in their own individual ways and artistic styles.
+While still a student at the Royal College, his sculpture Peter was praised by Auguste Rodin, a friend of Shurrock’s teacher Edouard Lanteri.
+Lanteri was considered an extremely talented and inspirational artist and educator, and Shurrock admired how Lanteri did not want to create clones of himself, but instead to inspire individuals to recognise their own talents and exceed in their own individual ways and artistic styles.
+Peter was one of many human figure sculptures Shurrock created throughout his lifetime, many of which were sculpted from drawings of his close family and friends.
+These sculptures were often commended for their remarkable realism and similarity to that of the style of the great sculptors of the Renaissance.

 At the Royal College of Art, Shurrock learnt alongside a multitude of notable British artists such as Charles Sargeant Jagger, Charles Wheeler, Leon Underwood, Harold Brownsword, William McMillan, Gilbert Ledward and Harold Youngman.
 Many of these fellow students would later provide inspiration and friendship in later years when Shurrock moved to New Zealand.

-Whilst studying at the Royal College of Art, Shurrock produced the work ‘Peter’, a bronze cast made in 1913 which remarkably received praise from sculptor Auguste Rodin who was a friend of his teacher Lanteri.
-‘Peter’ is one of many human figure sculptures Shurrock created throughout his lifetime, many of which are sculpted from drawings of his close family and friends.
-These sculptures were often commended for their remarkable realism and similarity to that of the style of the great sculptors of the Renaissance.
-After leaving art school Shurrock took a position teaching sculpture at King Edward VII School of Art in Newcastle upon Tyne but at the onset of World War I he joined the West Yorkshire Regiment.
-He was wounded, gassed and early in 1918 taken prisoner by the Germans.
-From 1919 to 1923 Shurrock headed the School of Science and Art at Weston-super-Mare.
+After leaving art school, Shurrock took a position teaching sculpture at King Edward VII School of Art in Newcastle upon Tyne but, at the onset of World War I, he joined the West Yorkshire Regiment.
+He was wounded, gassed and taken prisoner by the Germans early in 1918.
+From 1919 to 1923, Shurrock headed the School of Science and Art at Weston-super-Mare.
 This School had been established in 1893 in response to the Government-led reform to ‘promote qualifications that would create skilled technicians and designers to support Great Britain's industrial dominance’.